shiena-027/menu-backup-chat/README.md

 - Make sure MySQL is running before starting server
 - Do not push node_modules to GitHub
 - Add .env later for security improvements (recommended)
+- Add View,Update,Delete function.
+This only do Add dishes